-Open access to research data is a complex area that involves a large number of different actors, both nationally and internationally.
+Open access to research data is a complex area that involves many different actors, both nationally and internationally.
 The Swedish Research Council’s mandate is implemented in consultation with bodies such as the National Library of Sweden, the National Archives, the Agency for Digital Government, and higher education institutions.

-In March 2022, we published a report on the mandate.
-The report includes a mapping, analysis and assessment of the national work on open access to research data, together with recommendations for how the work should be implemented in the future to drive the development towards open access to research data forwards.
+In June 2023, we published the annual report on the mandate.
+The report includes mapping, analysis and assessment of the national work on open access to research data, together with recommendations for how the work should be implemented in the future to drive the development towards open access to research data forwards.

-- creating engagement with, wide acceptance of , and spreading knowledge about the Government’s mandate on open access to research data and the European collaboration on these issues
+- Creating engagement with and wide acceptance of, and spreading knowledge about the work on data management plans, implementation of FAIR principles, and open access to research data.

 - Chalmers University of Technology